 1. 2012 Red Poppy

-When it comes to rare and valuable Australian coins, the 2012 Red Poppy is up there as one of the rarest you can get.
-The coin is a commemoration of Remembrance Day and features an image of a bright red poppy designed by Aaron Baggio.
-You may have seen one of these back in the day, but the circulation wasn’t massive at the time, meaning getting your hands on of one these two-dollar coins would be pretty damn exciting.
+Regarding rare and valuable Australian coins, the 2012 Red Poppy is one of the rarest you can get.
+The coin commemorates Remembrance Day and features an image of a bright red poppy designed by Aaron Baggio.
+You may have seen one of these back in the day, but the circulation wasn’t massive at the time, meaning getting your hands on one of these two-dollar coins would be pretty damn exciting.

 Year minted: 2012